tommyku/blog3/content/special/on-negotiation.md

 ## Opening offer

-Before going into trade and interactive bargaining, let's talking about opening offer, the first offer being made by one of the parties in a negotiation.
+Before going into trade and interactive bargaining, let's talk about opening offer, the first offer being made by one of the parties in a negotiation.

 ### Preparation

 Before a negotiation, it's helpful to know about the matter being negotiated on and your counterpart.
-Going back to my bike-purchasing scenario.After having bought the bike, I discovered that the bikes were cheap because the shop was selling bikes built from used parts the owner ripped off from salvage bikes abundant in the city of Davis.
+Going back to my bike-purchasing scenario.
+After having bought the bike, I discovered that the bikes were cheap because the shop was selling bikes built from used parts the owner ripped off from salvage bikes abundant in the city of Davis.